IBostanV/PlayQuiz-BE/README.md

 - persistence

 #Commands
-- mvn clean install -> clean and install the target directory
+- mvn clean install -> clean project and rebuild it
 - mvn migration:new -Dmigration.description=name_of_the_migration
 - mvn migration:up
 - mvn migration:down -Dmigration.down.steps=Number_of_migrations_to_rollback